Kleefeld, Manitoba: History

-Gruenfeld took its name from a village just north of the Borozenko colony in southern Russia, which was the original home for many of the settlers.
+Gruenfeld took its name from a village just north of the Borozenko colony in southern Russia, which was the original home for many settlers.
 It was initially settled in 1874 by 16 families and surrounded by six smaller satellite communities – Heuboden, Schoenau, Rosenfeld, Blumenfeld, Steinreich and Hochstadt – each with populations ranging from two to eighteen inhabitants.
 In 1877, Lord Dufferin visited the Mennonite communities of Manitoba and stopped near Gruenfeld, where he viewed "half a dozen villages" in the distance.
 More than 1,000 people came to greet his arrival.

-The community's name slowly began to change in 1896 thanks to Peter W. Reimer, the first postmaster.
+The community's name slowly changed in 1896 thanks to Peter W. Reimer, the first postmaster.
 The name of Kleefeld was chosen for the post office to avoid confusion as Gruenfeld mail was being routinely sent to another community in western Canada named Grenfell.
-It is likely that he was influenced in his choice by the ancestral Reimer family village in Molotschna, Russia, also named Kleefeld.
+He was likely influenced by his choice of the ancestral Reimer family village in Molotschna, Russia, also named Kleefeld.

 The community of Gruenfeld originally existed one mile north of Kleefeld’s present location in what is now a farmer's field.
 The original cemetery and several buildings, most notably an old gas station, still stand on the original roadway but most of the community has long since disappeared beneath the earth.
 The original village failed to grow and by 1896 only three original settlers remained in the village.
-The concept of village apparently did not catch on with the children of the original settlers who preferred more isolated farms.
+The village concept did not catch on with the children of the original settlers who preferred more isolated farms.

 In 1903, the village council decided to disband the village and within the next five years the few remaining homes were moved to nearby farm properties.
 However several businesses remained near the Gruenfeld School at the south end of the settlement.
-These businesses were the Fast blacksmith shop, Barkman general store, Wiebe general store and the Kleefeld post office.
+These businesses were the Fast Blacksmith Shop, Barkman general store, Wiebe general store and the Kleefeld post office.